interlay/interlay.github.io/docs/vault/guide.md

 <details>
 <summary>
 Run Bitcoin and the Vault binary as a service on your computer or server.
-Best for if you are mostly interested in operating a Vault for earning PolkaBTC and participating in the protocol.
+Best for if you are mostly interested in operating a Vault for earning interBTC and participating in the protocol.
 </summary>

 !> This method is currently only supported for Linux.